cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/04-multiple-tables/multiple-tables.rst

     SELECT * FROM s CROSS JOIN t;

 Self-check exercises
 ::::::::::::::::::::

-This section contains some exercises using the expanded books database introduced above.
+This section contains some exercises using the books data set (reminder: you can get full descriptions of all tables in :ref:`Appendix A <appendix-a>`).
 If you get stuck, click on the "Show answer" button below the exercise to see a correct answer.
 For each of these, try writing the answer first using explicit join syntax, and then using the implicit syntax (where possible).

 .. activecode:: joins_self_test_two_way_join
     :language: sql